EOEPCA/deployment-guide/docs/building-blocks/data-gateway.md

 ## Introduction

-The Data Gateway Building Block provides a consolidated and consistent capability for accessing Earth Observation data from an extensible set of providers and datasets.
-Unlike other EOEPCA building blocks that require deployment, the Data Gateway is implemented through **EODAG** (Earth Observation Data Access Gateway) - a Python library and command-line tool that other components integrate directly.
+Unlike other EOEPCA building blocks that require deployment, the Data Gateway is implemented through **EODAG** (Earth Observation Data Access Gateway) - a Python library and command-line tool that other components integrate directly, presenting one STAC-based interface across providers so building blocks don't each implement provider-specific logic.

 ---

 ## Architecture

-The Data Gateway acts as an abstraction layer between EOEPCA components and various data providers.
-It presents a unified interface (including STAC semantics) regardless of the underlying data source, eliminating the need for each building block to implement provider-specific logic.
+The Data Gateway sits between EOEPCA components and the various data providers.

 **Key Capabilities:**
 - Unified API for 50+ product types across 10+ providers